ppoffice/hexo-theme-icarus/source/_posts/en/CDN-Providers.md

 https://custom.fontawesome.mirror/some.stylesheet.css
 {% endcodeblock %}

-All of the above should be put in the `providers` section of theme configuration file:
+All of the above should be put in the `providers` section of the theme configurations:

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 providers: